EC523-Group-Project/sarcasm-detector/README.md

 By: Nanna Hannesdottir, Kevin Vogt-Lowell, Cole Hunter

 # File Setup and How to Run
-The contents of the repository can be roughly divided into 3 sections:
-1. Data
-2. Our models and experimentation for the Reddit dataset and
-3. Our models and experimentation for the Headlines dataset.

 ### Installations and Libraries neededed
   - PyTorch 1.11